 It seems early iPhone 4S adopters the world over have discovered a new issue with Apple’s latest handset.
 No, it has nothing to do with poor battery life, but rather a complete loss of signal for no apparent reason.
 To be clear, this isn’t a new “antennagate” — the issue does not occur while holding the device in a certain position — it’s a new problem that causes the device to lose its signal randomly.
 Users report they can be enjoying a full five-bar signal one minute, then be greeted by that frustrating “No Service” status the next.
-One user, who started a lengthy thread reporting the issue over on Apple’s Discussion forums, can’t understand why his signal suddenly vanishes on the device, and there’s little he can do to restore it:

 I’ve been using an iPhone 4 on a Vodafone contract for the past 16 months and just bought an iPhone 4S direct from Apple.
 It arrived on Friday morning and I got it set up correctly as far as I can tell.
 When I first turn it on, it works lovely and exactly as I would expect, able to make calls, send texts and access the internet via the cellular network.
 However, at what appears to be random, the network will disappear (no bars of signal) stopping me making calls and texts, but still allowing me to access the internet.
 Sometimes, the internet goes, but I can still make calls and texts.
 Other times, everything is gone and I get “No Signal” where it normally says Vodafone UK.
 So when trying to fix this problem after it’s noticed, I try putting it into Airplane mode and back out.
 The phone scans for a network and goes back to the same state as before I tried this fix.
 I have tried resetting network settings, but this doesn’t change anything.
 The only thing that actually fixes it temporarily is turning the phone right off and back on again.